How to Flatten in Cricut Design Space. Step by step tutorial on how to use the flatten tool in Cricut Design Space plus a video tutorial.

 When you click Continue it will first ask you to send your design to the printer.

 Then, you can then select your material from the drop-down menu.
-Some common materials you can use with the Print Then Cut feature are cardstock, regular printer paper, sticker paper, printable vinyl, and printable iron-on.
+You can use common materials with the Print Then Cut feature such as cardstock, regular printer paper, sticker paper, printable vinyl, and printable iron-on.

 Note: When sending your design to the printer you will see an option to Add Bleed.
 If you select this, the ink around your design will be extended a bit to prevent getting a white margin around your cut design.

 Once you click the flashing Go button, your machine will first detect the sensor marks, and then it will cut your design.

 How to Create a Sticker in Cricut Design Space

 It is helpful to note that if you are wanting to create a sticker using the flatten tool, you will sometimes need to add a solid shape behind your design.

 At this time there is no easy way to create a shadow in Cricut Design Space itself.
 What I mean by shadow, is to cut out the design with a white or colored border behind it.